www.rogerknapp.com

 The most common cause of rash is a reaction to diapers or diaper wipes.
 The best thing to clean them up with is water and paper.
 Try changing diapers or stopping the wipes for awhile and see if it clears.

 The other cause is prolong wetness.
 But it is impossible to catch them right after wetting their diaper.
-So clean them with water and paper and put Vasceline or A&D Ointment on them after every diaper change.
+So clean them with water and paper and put Vaseline or A&D Ointment on them after every diaper change.
 If they get a rash, then put diaper rash ointments on them.
-They frequently get rashes with diarrhea so keep them greased up good with diarrhea.
+They frequently get rashes with diarrhea so keep them greased up good when they have diarrhea.... or better yet every day.
 If they get a rash from diarrhea, the best cream is Dr. Smith's Ointment.
 Or if you are daring, try air drying the rash.
 (I tried that with my child with disastrous results.
 What a mess.)

 Dr. Knapp